Carla-de-Beer/ISS-tracker/README.md

 # ISS-Tracker

 A real-time 2D tracker for the International Space Station.
+The tracker shows the position of the ISS, some additional statistics, as well as an indication as to whether the satellite is `visible`, `eclipsed` or observable in `daylight`.

 Based on Daniel Shiffman's Coding Train video example: https://www.youtube.com/watch?v=uxf0--uiX0I